 Although rain is a welcome break from Arizona’s dry heat, the intense elements of a summer monsoon can wreak havoc on Valley homes, businesses and vegetation.
 After-storm cleanup can be daunting, especially when storm patterns are unpredictable and there may be another on the horizon.

-While we do our best to keep foreign objects and birds off of the power lines, we could use your help too!
+While we do our best to keep objects and birds off of the power lines, we could use your help too!

 According to the National Weather Service, monsoon storms can produce wind gusts up to 60 mph.
 This can cause even the most unlikely of objects to take flight.
 That’s why it’s important to make sure that any loose yard objects, such as umbrellas, furniture and toys, are secure and that inflatables are put away.